Raademar/signalera/README.md

 ## Example usage

+Install the package with

+`npm install signalera` or `yarn add signalera`

 Import the hook `useSignalera` and the Provider `Signalera` from `signalera`.

 `import { useSignalera, Signalera } from "signalera";`